charmichokshi/Operating-Systems/Scheduling Algorithms/ReadMe.md

-Implementation of scheduling algorithms like Fist Come First Serve, Round Robin, Priority Scheduling, and Shortest Job First
+Implementation of CPU scheduling algorithms like Fist Come First Serve, Round Robin, Priority Scheduling, and Shortest Job First and Real-time scheduling algorithms like Erliest Deadline First, and Rate Monotonic Scheduling with gantt-chart.
-with gantt-chart.